-Neal French FRBS creates figurative sculpture which is based on people doing ordinary things.
+Neal French FRSS creates figurative sculpture which is based on people doing ordinary things.
 His work encapsulates the essential characteristics of his subjects with abstract, pared-down forms.

 Neal French studied ceramics and sculpture at the Royal College of Art, (DesRCA 1st) under Arnold Machin.
 From 1958-72 he was Staff Designer/acting Chief Designer at Worcester Royal Porcelain Co Ltd, and subsequently Head of ceramics/3D Design at Hornsey College of Art/Middlesex Polytechnic (1972-91), until he was made Deputy Dean of Art and Design in 1988.